Fragtality/PilotsDeck/README.md

 ![ActionProfileSwitcher](img/ProfileSwitcher.png)<br/>
 With this Action the Profile Switching is configured.
 If you want to use that (disabled by default), drag this Action somewhere on your StreamDeck.
 Upon first use, as soon as you select this Action and the Property Inspector appears, you will be asked if you want to install preconfigured Profiles (sometimes this Dialog pops up two times - you only have to acknowledge one, cancel the other one).
 This is *required* for the Switching to work!
 The StreamDeck API only allows to switch Profiles which came preconfigured with a Plugin and internally keeps Track of that (meaning, the StreamDeck *knows* if a Profile came frome a User or from a Plugin).
 You only have to install the Profiles if you want to use the Switching capabilities.<br/>
 For that Reason the Plugin conveniently includes 4 StreamDeck Profiles (Default, X-Ray, Yankee, Zulu) that you can map to any FSUIPC Profiles.
 You don't have to use them, that is also customizable, but that requires a change in the Plugin Settings (they have to be "published" to StreamDeck upon Plugin Start and have to be installed by the Plugin)<br/>
+The Plugin will switch to a Profile as soon FSUIPC is ready (somewhere while P3D loads).
+It attempts to switch back to the previous used Profile, but that only works if you don't use Folders (did not switch between them within the Profile) - again for API Reasons.<br/>
 * **Enabled** When this is checked, this Feature is activated.
 You don not have to keep this Action anywhere on your StreamDeck after Configuration (it is a Global Setting).
 * **Profiles Installed** You can reset the Installed flag (uncheck), if you wish.
 The next Time the Property Inspector (for this Action) is openend, the Profiles will be installed again.
 Profiles that already exist will *not* be overwritten - StreamDeck will add a "xyz copy" Profile.
 * **Use Default** For unknown FSUIPC Profiles (or Aircrafts which do not have a FSUIPC Profile), the Plugin will switch to the Profile configured by *Name* if this Option is checked.
 If unchecked, only mapped FSUIPC Profiles will be switched.
 Default is obviously the bundled Default Profile :wink: